Information for Homeowners, Tenants, and Landlords

-Despite the eviction moratorium extension, many residents are struggling with pandemic-induced financial hardships.
+Due to the Pandemic, many residents are struggling with financial hardships.
 In response, Congress has passed $46 billion in emergency rental assistance, and our communities have programs distributing this funding now.
 If you are seeking emergency rental, utility, or mortgage assistance, please refer to the following local programs:

 - Montgomery County: residents who have experienced a COVID hardship and are in need of rent and/or utility assistance should call 2-1-1 or text their zip code to 898-211.
 They can also visit Your Way Home to learn more.

 - Norristown Emergency Rental, Mortgage, and Utility Assistance - Home Improvement Program (ERMUA)

 - Berks County: Contact the Berks County Coalition to End Homelessness at 610-372-7222 or visit the Berks county website at here.